 Secretarial shift does not use alternate action switches, as those cannot be released in this manner.
 Pressing the shift lock key causes it to be locked in place, and pressing either shift key causes it to be released.
 The SD Series secretarial shift mechanism is one type for which no documentation is found; while charts for it exist, they do not depict the complete mechanism, the implementation of which varied considerably by vendor.

-The part number schema for SD Series switches is as follows:
+The part number schema for SD Series switches in most cases is as follows:

 - Prefix for keyswitch modules

 - This prefix letter is found on some switches.
 It seems to indicate that the sensor is a different model, as the same letter is written on the sensor in place of the normal letter indicating the sensor type.
 Known letters are D, Q, R, T and U.

 - Nominally this field denotes the action, but each action has a separate code within each subseries.
 The choice of linear versus tactile is also encoded in this position.
 See action below.
 The options are: momentary (linear, tactile and reduced-force tactile), alternate action, support, secretarial shift and illuminated.